Nash0x7E2/live-flutter/README.md

-# Live FLutter
+# Live Flutter

-This repo contains code for my upcoming article on adding live streaming to a Flutter application.
+This repo contains code for my [tutorial](@TODO) on adding live streaming video with [Mux](https://mux.com/) and [Stream Chat](https://getstream.io/chat/) to a Flutter application.

-### Building
+## Building

-To run this project, you will need to obtain an API key for [Mux](https://www.mux.com) and Stream.io.
+To run this project, you will need to obtain an API key for [Mux](https://mux.com/) and [Stream Chat](https://getstream.io/chat/).
 These services allows us to integrate video and chat into our application.

 When building this application, you must pass the following dart define variables as arguments:

 ```
 --dart-define=stream-api=YOUR-KEY,
 --dart-define=mux-secret=YOUR-KEY,
 --dart-define=mux-api=YOUR-KEY
 ```

-### Project Structure
+## Project Structure

 The project is broken up into three layers:

     - UI/Pages
     - Blocs/Cubits
     - Backend Services